How To Use Behavioral Activation (BA) To Overcome Depression

-The relationship between activity and mood
+The relationship between what we do and how we feel

 Breaking the cycle